 - Strait of Belle Isle Marine Cable Crossing: A 35km subsea cable crossing from Forteau Point, Labrador across the Strait of Belle Isle to Shoal Cove, on the Island.

 The Muskrat Falls Project was sanctioned by the Government of Newfoundland and Labrador in December 2012.
-Construction is currently underway and expected to take five years to complete.
+Construction is currently underway.

 For more information on the Muskrat Falls Project, please visit Nalcor Energy’s website at: muskratfalls.nalcorenergy.com